docker/docs/docker-for-mac/index.md

 You can move the disk image location.

-If you attempt to move the disk image to a location that already has one, you will get a prompt asking if you want to use the existing image or replace it.
+If you attempt to move the disk image to a location that already has one, you get a prompt asking if you want to use the existing image or replace it.

 ![Advanced settings](images/settings-advanced-beta.png)

 ### HTTP proxy settings

-Docker for Mac will detect HTTP/HTTPS Proxy Settings and automatically propagate these to Docker and to your containers.
-For example, if you set your proxy settings to `http://proxy.example.com`, Docker will use this proxy when pulling containers.
+Docker for Mac detects HTTP/HTTPS Proxy Settings and automatically propagate these to Docker and to your containers.
+For example, if you set your proxy settings to `http://proxy.example.com`, Docker uses this proxy when pulling containers.

 ![Proxies settings](/docker-for-mac/images/settings-proxies.png)